DrK-Lo/oyster_larvae_photo_analysis/README.md

 The image set name is used to find or create the image list file and to name the file.

-There are also a couple variables you can modify in the script directly: ncpus (the maximum cpus you want the script to use) and batchsize (number of images to run on each cpu at once).
+There are also a couple variables you can modify in the script directly: ncpu (the maximum cpus you want the script to use, default = total number of cpus available) and batchsize (number of images to run on each cpu at once).
 The default batchsize is 1, which will run every image simulataneously, each on its own core.
 This is ideal unless you have more images than cores available, in which case it helps to set the batchsize to number of images / ncores.

 Example Execution: